ContestedWheel/EvalEvalEval-BD/README.md

 The classic `/rarity` command is made by GamingadlerHD.
 The repo still exists however the command itself has been deleted for some reason so I won't be linking it here.

-All evals are taken from different public Discord servers and have been archived in my own private server until now.
+All evals are taken from different public Discord servers and have been archived by me.